abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2020-06-11-parallel-scc.md

 An optimization to the algorithm is the Trim step which removes all trivial SCCs before starting FW-BW.
 The procedure is simple: all vertices that have an indegree or outdegree of zero are removed.
 Trimming can also be performed recursively, as removing a vertex will change the effective degrees of its neighbors.

 ## Code
-`Color[u]` represents the set vertex u belongs to, initially all vertices belong to the same set (`Color[u] = 0`) and we divide this set recursively.
+`color[u]` represents the set vertex u belongs to, initially all vertices belong to the same set (`color[u] = 0`) and we divide this set recursively.

 While benchmarking, I found recursive trim did not give any significant speedup, so we'll only perform a single iteration of trim.
-All trimmed verticed have `Color[u] = -1`.
+All trimmed verticed have `color[u] = -1`.

 We use a color generator which generates a unique color for marking descendants(`cfw`), ancestors(`cbw`) and the vertices belonging to the pivot's SCC (`cscc`).
 The color generator is basically an atomic variable which is incremented everytime we need to get a unique color.